Rhapsody Of The Seas accidents and incidents

 In the morning, 45 were relocated to other accommodations, while another 44 disembarked the ship in Corsica.
 To fix all damages, the scheduled stay in port Ajaccio (Corsica) was extended with ~6 hours.
 As compensation, all affected passengers were fully refunded and received a free RCI cruise certificate.
 For the 44 that left the ship in Corsica, Royal Caribbean arranged and covered all hotel and travel expenses.

-The accident occurred atin the beginning of a 9-days Mediterranean and Adriatic cruise (Barcelona to Venice, itinerary Apr 24 – May 3) visiting Corsica, Naples, Sicily (Messina), Malta, Montenegro (Kotor), Ravenna.
+The accident occurred at the beginning of a 9-days Mediterranean and Adriatic cruise (Barcelona to Venice, itinerary Apr 24 – May 3) visiting Corsica, Naples, Sicily (Messina), Malta, Montenegro (Kotor), Ravenna.

 |21 December 2013||Crew / Passenger Deaths|